-So, you’re pretty much set on purchasing a manufactured home, and you have this incredible idea in your mind of how you want it to be.
+So, you’re pretty much set on purchasing a manufactured home (also known as mobile home), and you have this incredible idea in your mind of how you want it to be.
 What comes next?

 In order to avoid all the confusion and make this as hassle-free as possible, here are some things you need to verify before you make an offer and buy something that will be more trouble than it’s worth.

 It seems pretty obvious, right?
 Well not really.

 Many buyers only look at the land itself and don’t stop to ask about city guidelines and restrictions and end up buying land where they’re not allowed to bring in a manufactured home.
 Make sure you ask about this if it’s not already disclosed on the property’s listing.
 Better safe than sorry.

 Do you really know where you’re standing?
 Chances are, if its summer, you don’t.

 You need to ask this bluntly, even if the city considers the land adequate for a manufactured home.
 If it rains too much and you’re in a floodplain, you may be throwing money into the water.

 So here’s the thing: everyone has access to utilities.